-Prerequisites or co-requisites: OPAT 210; OPAT XXX; ODPU 215; ODPU 355
+Prerequisites or co-requisites: FAand the following; OPAT 210 and OPAT XXX and ODPU 215 and ODPU 355 Rotation: Every Winter

 This course includes the development of skills in preparing and leading field trips and expeditions.
 Students will be preparing for field trips to approved areas within this class and assisting in preparation for other field trips.
 Aspects of risk management will be discussed regarding leadership.